embrace-io/embrace-docs/docs/flutter/integration/crash-reporting.md

 EmbraceSamples.triggerNativeSdkError();
 ```

-:::warning
+:::danger
-**Note** This function will crash your app so only use it for testing purposes.
+This function will crash your app so only use it for testing purposes.
 :::

 Remember that Embrace sessions only upload on subsequent launches after crashes have occurred.